Press

 The invisible price of soft drink consumption

 Soft drinks are made up of 90% water.
 Did you know that the transport of soft drinks alone accounts for 700 kilotons of CO2e emissions per year in Belgium alone and that this can be completely avoided?
-I clarify with pleasure.
+I'll glady clarify it.

 The invisible CO2 price of soft drink consumption.